Nickk888SAMP/RTSCameraController-Cinemachine/README.md

 * Old Input System

 ## How To Use
-* IMPORTANT: Make sure you have installed Cinemachine before importing!
+* IMPORTANT: Make sure you have installed the "Cinemachine" package before importing!
 Delete the Camera from the Scene (If exists).
 Place the "RTSCameraController" (located in the "Prefabs" directory) to your Scene.
 That's all.

 WASD or Middle Mouse Button - Camera Movement

 Right Mouse Button - Rotation

 Mouse Scroll Wheel - Zoom-In/Zoom-Out